binary-manu/routerify/README.md

 If enabled, it will configure a single wired interface to join the LAN.
 A single device can be attached to this interface directly, or a physical L2 switch may be used to attach multiple devices.
-Every host can see all other wireless nodes and gets its address from the local DHCP server.
+Every host can see all other wired/wireless nodes and gets its address from the local DHCP server.

 The following variables can be used:

 * `wired_lan_interface_name`: this is the final name the chosen LAN interface will be renamed to;
 * `wired_lan_interface_mac`: the interface is selected by its MAC address in colon format (e.g., `00:11:22:33:44:55`).